lyfkyle/robotics_algorithms/README.md

   - [ ] Multi-arm bandits (POMDP)
   - [ ] Tiger (POMDP)

-In addition to the algorithm itself, also implement several realistic examples that often require additional domain-specific components and strategies.
+In addition to the algorithm itself, also implement several realistic robotics problems that often require additional domain-specific components and strategies.

-- [ ] Path planning for differential drive robot using Hybrid A Star with original heuristics, analytic expansion and cost weighted distance measure.
+- [ ] Path planning for differential drive robot using Hybrid A Star with original heuristics and cost weighted distance measure.

 ## Known issues